-It’s almost that time of year when you’ll be digging out the festive decorations from the loft.
+It’s that time of year when you’ll be digging out the festive decorations from the loft.

 Whether it’s strings of fairy lights, boxes of baubles or handmade ornaments, we all have our favourite Christmas trinkets.

-Shared to Facebook group Mrs Hinch Made Me Do It, the cardboard cut out sets out the perfect ratio of lights and baubles depending on how tall your tree is.
+Shared to Facebook group Mrs Hinch Made Me Do It last year, the cardboard cut out sets out the perfect ratio of lights and baubles depending on how tall your tree is.

 Under the headline of ‘taking your tree from bare to barely any branches left’, it starts with a three foot tree, which supposedly needs 50 bulbs and 20 baubles.

 A five foot tree needs 120 lights and 40 decorations, while a six footer can apparently take 240 bulbs and 50 baubles.

 But if your house is big enough to put up a tree over seven foot then you can get away with anything between 400-1000 lights and 90 baubles.